RCIC-UCI-Public/protected-admix/README.md

    - create a tarball wannier90.tar.gz from external/wannier90 (from working build)
    - add wannier90.tar.gz to the sources (to add in qe.yaml)
    - during the build add/uncompress wannier90.tar.gz to qe-topdir/external/wannier90 (to add in qe.yaml)

+###  building VASP

+As of Rocky Linux 9, add building vasp RPMS based on the notes in nfsapps-admix/yamlspecs/vasp/README.<vasp-version> files.

+RPMS are installed only on devel host.
+Copy installed binaries to HPC3 in /data/opt/apps/vasp/ under respective version and chown to vasp specific group:

+- for vasp/5.4.4 group vasp5
+- for vasp/6.1.2 group vasp6
+- for vasp/6.3.2 group vasp63